codesavannah/mealnetworks/docs/user-authentication-requirements.md

 4. **Gmail Account Setup**: Should we create a dedicated Gmail account for the application or use an existing one?
 5. **Email Template Design**: What should be the visual design and branding for email templates?
 6. **Email Delivery Monitoring**: Should we implement email delivery tracking and failure handling?
+7. **Google Maps API Configuration**:
+   - Do we have a Google Cloud account with Maps API enabled?
+   - Should we restrict the API key to specific domains/IP addresses?
+   - What API usage limits should be set to stay within free tier?
+   - Should we implement API call caching to reduce costs?
+8. **Location Data Privacy**:
+   - Should RECEIVER exact locations be visible to all DONORs or only during active sessions?
+   - Should we implement location obfuscation (show approximate area instead of exact coordinates)?
+   - How precise should the location marker be (building-level vs. area-level accuracy)?
+9. **Geographic Boundaries**:
+   - Should we restrict RECEIVER registration to specific regions/countries?
+   - What should happen if location coordinates fall outside expected boundaries?
+   - Should we support international locations or limit to specific geographic area?

 ## Current Codebase Integration